MostafaAlnaggar3/Helm-Task/README.md

 ![Untitled](Helm%20Task%20155db36e2fd04790adf64770eb74ad17/Untitled.png)

-<br />to push the image to docker hub:
+to push the image to docker hub:

 ```bash
 # make a new tag to the image